krishnakanthpps/PerfDashboard/README.md

    See [list of command line flags](https://www.elastic.co/guide/en/logstash/current/_command_line_flags.html)

-   All .config files in a folder if one is specified.
+   If a folder is specified, all .conf files in it are loaded.

 ## <a name="LogstashForwarder"> Logstash Forwarder</a>